What's the recovery like for Permanent Makeup?

 Days 14–30

-Color settles into its true healed tone, typically 30–50% lighter than day 1.
-A touch-up appointment at 4–8 weeks perfects the result.
+Color resurfaces and settles into its true tone, usually 30 to 50% lighter than day 1.
+The mandatory touch-up at 4 to 8 weeks perfects shape and fills any spots that healed unevenly.

 Recovery tips